German air travel up 27.3% during 2021, but far below pre-pandemic level | DW | 31.01.2022

 Air travel all over the world took a pounding during the pandemic.
 New figures from Germany's statistics office show that 2021 was only moderately better than 2020, with domestic flights in particularly low demand.

-Germany's statistal office has reported a rise in passenger numbers in 2021, but still far below the levels seen before the pandemic
+Germany's statistics office has reported a rise in passenger numbers in 2021, which are still far below the levels seen before the pandemic

 There were around 73.6 million air passengers taking off and landing at German airports during 2021, according to the country's Federal Statistical Office (Destatis).

-While this figure was a 27.3% recovery on coronavirus pandemic-hit travel figures from 2020, it was still a whopping 67.6% down from the record high seen in 2019 when around 226.7 million flyers came through German airports.
+While this figure was a 27.3% recovery on coronavirus pandemic-hit travel figures from 2020, it was still a whopping 67.6% down from the record high seen in 2019, when around 226.7 million passengers came through German airports.

 According to Destatis pandemic restrictions had a varying impact on air traffic.